Last Updated on December 17, 2021 by Jim Ferri

 By Jim Ferri

-Standing on the deck of my riverboat on a quiet October morning, I was looking at the smoke wafting from the chimneys of little houses along the shore as we slid silently along the Danube.
+Standing on the deck of my riverboat sliding silently up the Danube on a quiet October morning, I was looking at the smoke wafting from the chimneys of little houses along the shore.
+I was mesmerized by the scene.

-And just as we crossed the German-Austrian border there it was, a little Bavarian city clinging to the riverbank, postcard-perfect in the light autumn haze.
-But it wouldn’t be until I stepped ashore that I’d experience the extent of its Old-World charm.
+And then, just as we crossed the German-Austrian border there it was, a lovely, little Bavarian city clinging to the riverbank.
+Like the houses we had passed, it too was postcard-perfect, an Old-World scene rising up out of the light autumn haze on the river.
+It wouldn’t be until I stepped ashore, however, that I’d realize the extent of its Old-World charm.

 After looking at the high-water markings on the exterior of the Rathaus, however, it soon became apparent that the location proved not only strategic but also problematic since this confluence also resulted in major flooding over the centuries.
-(The highest occurred in 1501 and the latest just this past June, although everything has returned to normal now).
+(The highest occurred in 1501).

 St. Stephan’s Cathedral

-One of the Prettiest Parts of Passau, Ger
+One of the Prettiest Parts of Passau, Germany

 It was one of the prettiest parts of Passau, lined with multicolored buildings and little stores and shops (including a chutney shop with a sampling table out front), bakeries (with a large variety of cakes and strudels), and cafes (the funky little Café Bar Centrale, filled with all sorts of stuff, seemed to have been snatched right out of the 19th century).
 Like a platoon of Pied Pipers they all enticed me up the street and I meandered in and out of them for an hour or so.